aspecto-io/aspecto-demo-services/README.md

 wikipedia-service_1  | |                                                                                                                                  |
 wikipedia-service_1  | ====================================================================================================================================
 ```
-5. Open postman and load the collection `aspecto-demo-services.postman_collection.json` in this repository directory, and send requests.
-Examine the live traces in aspecto website.
+5. Browse http://localhost:3033/ and play with the system. examine the live traces generated in aspecto website.
+You can also open postman and load the collection `aspecto-demo-services.postman_collection.json` in this repository directory, and send requests directly.

 ## Aspecto Live Flows
 Once you start the system and let it run, you'll start to see traces being generated.